macrat/hpipe/README.md

 A simple tool for piping TCP connection over HTTP.

-This program uses [Upgrade header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Upgrade) of HTTP to make a connection, so there is no protocol overhead.
+This program can use WebSocket or pure TCP connection using [Upgrade header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Upgrade).
+The pure TCP has smaller overhead than WebSocket, but it does not work well in some environments.
+The WebSocket is more compatible to most environments such as behind of a fire-wall or proxies.

 ## Usage
-### HTTP -> TCP
+### server: HTTP -> TCP

 ``` bash
 $ hpipe -l :8080 example.com:22